patrikx3/gitlist/README.md

 [//]: #@corifeus-header:end

-This is Klaus Silveira's fork, with web workers, multiple themes (dark/light), sub-modules, uglify-es, webpack, toast, pure Bootstrap 3 and upgraded to PHP7.1 with all components.
+This is a new GitList with web workers, multiple themes (dark/light), sub-modules, uglify-es, webpack, toast, pure Bootstrap 3 and upgraded to PHP7.1 with all components.

 Usually, even a small router can use it with 64MB `PHP memory limit`.